AA-CubeSat-Team/soci_img/README.md

 Repository for the Imaging Team

 ## MSP430F5529_Test_*
-Directory for uCamIII tests on MSP430F5529
+Directory for uCamIII tests on MSP430F5529 with Energia

 ```diff
 # MSP430F5529_Test_1